Working papers

 New draft coming soon!
 (RedNIE Working Paper)

 Abstract: Do peers influence individuals’ involvement in political activism?
 Are peers like or opposite-minded?
 Does this distinction matter for understanding peer influence in activism?
-To provide a quantitative answer to these questions, I study Argentina’s abortion rights debate through Twitter.
+To provide quantitative answers to these questions, I study Argentina’s abortion rights debate through Twitter.
 Pro-choice and pro-life activists coexisted online, and the evidence suggests peer groups were not fully polarized.
-I propose a model of heterogeneous peer effects in a network and empirically test whether online activism exhibits strategic substitutability or complementarity, distinguishing between like and opposite-minded peers.
-To achieve this, I construct a novel panel dataset by combining tweets’ and users’ information and provide a reduced-form analysis by proposing a network-based instrumental variable.
-The results indicate strategic complementarity in online activism from both like and opposite-minded peers.
-Notably, the evidence suggests strong homophily in the formation of Twitter’s network, but it does not support the hypothesis of an echo-chamber effect.
-While some individuals are segregated in online chambers, others are not; moreover, the peer estimates do not vary across these groups, highlighting the absence of an echo effect.
+I propose a model of heterogeneous peer effects in a network and empirically test the strategic nature of activism.
+The results indicate that online activism exhibits strategic complementarity from like and opposite-minded peers.
+Notably, the evidence suggests strong homophily in the formation of Twitter’s network, but it does not fully support the hypothesis of an echo-chamber effect.
+While some individuals are segregated in online chambers, others are not.
+Moreover, peer estimates do not vary across these groups, emphasizing the absence of an echo effect.

 Media: uc3nomics (English); Nada es Gratis (Spanish).